 Safari is built in and around the Apple ecosystem, whereas Chrome is compatible with the Google account.

 If you need privacy and user data security, then Safari is obviously a better choice.
 However, if you need better personalization and usability experience, then Google won’t disappoint.

 How do I reinstall Safari on Mac?

 You can install the fresh Safari app from Apple App Store on your Mac computer.
-Search for Safari app in the App store to begin the installation.
+Search for the Safari app in the App store to begin the installation.